 Notify your Supervisor and/or Agency's Worker's Compensation (WC) Coordinator immediately in case of an occurrence.

-Affected employees seeking worker’s compensation for workplace injury or illness should fill out this report within 24 hours of injury/illness.
+Affected employees seeking Worker’s Compensation for workplace injury or illness should fill out this report within 24 hours of injury/illness.
 Signed and dated reports must be submitted to the supervisor.

 Please note that all sections in this report must be completed.
 If any part of the section or question is not applicable to the job or the injury, write ‘N/A’ (Not Applicable) as a response.
 Incomplete reports might cause delays in processing of worker's compensation claims.